 bishop well incident

-Background: At approximately 5:50 p.m. on Sunday, April 6, 2025, Chevron notified the Galeton Fire Protection Disctrict (GFPD) of an incident at an oil and gas facility south of Weld County Road 74.
-The Weld County Office of Emergency Management in support of Chevron, assisted the GFPD in the response and recovery efforts of the Bishop Well Incident.
-Multiple agencies and hundreds of people are actively working on the response and recovery of this event.
+Background: At approximately 5:50 p.m. on Sunday, April 6, 2025, Chevron notified the Galeton Fire Protection District (GFPD) of an incident at an oil and gas facility south of Weld County Road 74.
+The Weld County Office of Emergency Management, in cooperation with Chevron, assisted the GFPD in the response and recovery efforts for the Bishop Well Incident.
+Multiple agencies and hundreds of people actively worked on the response and recovery of this event.
+A Chevron Management Team (PMT) is now in place and is working on reclamation activities.

 This page serves as a repository of information for those impacted by the event and the general public.
 A list of all news updates can be viewed here.